 Jacksonville Injunction Lawyers: Temporary & Permanent Injunctions

-In addition to representing clients facing criminal charges, the attorneys at Johnson and Lufrano, P.A. assist Florida residents with injunctions for protection.
+In addition to representing clients facing criminal charges, the firm of Lufrano Legal, P.A. also assists Florida residents with injunctions for protection.
 Whether you are in need of a protective injunction or have been served with an injunction and want to fight the injunction or limit its terms, we’re here to help.

 Types of Protective Injunctions in Florida